Long Boi: Rise to popularity

-Long Boi has become a University of York campus celebrity and informal mascot, and has a student society dedicated to him.
-Long Boi fluffy toys have been presented to the university's graduates.
-He has been the subject of April Fools jokes by The Tab, claiming that the university planned to feature Long Boi on its new logo and that Vice-Chancellor Charlie Jeffery had awarded him an Honorary Doctorate, calling him the "perfect ambassador" for the university.
+Long Boi has been the subject of April Fools jokes by The Tab, claiming that the university planned to feature Long Boi on its new logo and that Vice-Chancellor Charlie Jeffery had awarded him an Honorary Doctorate, calling him the "perfect ambassador" for the university.
+At the university he inspired the Long Boi Society, a student society centred on an interest in waterfowl and on Long Boi himself.